all-dan/fifo-cgt-calc/README.md

 ### Execution

+to follow

-## Irish Revenue
+## Context

 Irish Revenue (Office of the Revenue Commissioners) is Ireland’s tax and customs authority, it collects taxes, enforces customs, and implements tax law to fund public services.

-Most important rules for CGT in personal finance:
+To understand CGT in Ireland better I aimed at implementing some their rules for educational purposes:

-#### Covered:
+#### Implemented:

 - **Rate**: 33% on net gains.
 - **Annual exemption**: First €1,270 of gains tax-free.
 - **FIFO**: First shares bought are considered first sold.
 - **Gain calculation**: Gain = Sale proceeds − (purchase cost + fees).

-#### Not yet covered:
+#### Not yet implemented:
 - **4-Week Rule**: Losses are ignored if you repurchase the same asset within 4 weeks.
 - **Bonus shares**: Adjust cost per share proportionally if you receive free shares.
 - **Rights issues**: Consider enhancement expenditure if you buy discounted shares via rights.
 - **Different share classes**: Allocate cost and enhancements by relative market value.
 - (**ETFs**: Taxed under Exit Tax (41%), FIFO doesn’t apply, and there’s an 8-year deemed disposal.)

-### Dates to keep in mind

-For disposals made between:

-- 1 January and 30 November, you must pay CGT by **15 December** of the same year
-- 1 December and 31 December, you must pay CGT by **31 January** of the next year.

 ## Function Reference (auto-generated)
 <!-- FUNCTION_REFERENCE_START -->